 - Rough Point

-Built by rich tycoons of New York, Philadelphia, and Boston, they are now open to the public and have some wonderful and informative tours.
-During Christmas and summer, they also host special events, balls, parties, and shows.
+Built by rich New York, Philadelphia, and Boston tycoons, they are now open to the public and have some wonderful and informative tours.
+They also host special events, balls, parties, and shows during Christmas and summer.

 Rhode Island is famous for being the Jewelry manufacturing capital of the world, particularly costume jewelry.
 It produces about 80% of all costume jewelry (or fashion jewelry) made in the USA.
 Manufacturing is mostly concentrated in Providence and its suburbs, but it employs about 25 000 workers in 900 Jewelry companies.